Dementia

 • Plan for change as dementia progresses

-If patients wander, signal monitoring systems can be installed, or patients can be registered in the Safe Return program.
-Information is available from the Alzheimer’s Association.
+If patients wander, signal monitoring systems can be installed, or patients can be registered in a safe return program.

 Ultimately, assistance (eg, housekeepers, home health aides) or a change of environment (living facilities without stairs, assisted-living facility, skilled nursing facility) may be indicated.